-The latest labour force data released today by the Australian Bureau of Statistics shows that the Australian labour market labour market has weakened at the start of 2018.
+The latest labour force data released yesterday by the Australian Bureau of Statistics for February 2018 shows that the Australian labour market labour market has weakened at the start of 2018.
 Employment growth was again very modest in February 2018 and participation only marginally rose.

 By Bill Mitchell

-Employment growth in December was weaker in November but still positive with a net job increase of 34,700 (0.3 per cent).
-The notable feature was that Full-time employment increased 15,100 and part-time employment increased 65,900.
+Employment growth was weaker again in January with a net job increase of just 16,000 (0.3 per cent).
+The notable feature was that Full-time employment decreased 49,800.
+Part-time employment increased 65,900.
 Underemployment rose as a result.

 The following table provides an accounting summary of the labour market performance over the last six months.
 The monthly data is highly variable so this Table provides a longer view which allows for a better assessment of the trends.

-The official unemployment rate rose by 0.1 points to 5.5 per cent in December 2017, because the continuing rise in the participation rate outstripped the employment growth.
+The official unemployment rate increased by 0.1 percentage points to 5.6 per cent in February 2018 on the back of the subdued employment growth.

 After falling steadily as the fiscal stimulus pushed growth along, the unemployment rate slowly trended up for some months.